-In this melancholy scene, the large sea of rough, billowing waves, the nobleman seated in the hut with only his books and koto as companions, and the dusky tones of ink and silver and gold, suggest the solitude of a distant island.
+In this melancholy scene, the large sea of rough, billowing waves, the lone nobleman seated in a rustic hut with only his books and koto as companions, and the dusky tones of ink and silver and gold suggest a remote locale.
 A windblown visitor dressed in a straw cape, who appears to have arrived in a small boat moored at the left, trudges along the shore to the hut.
 The green of the tatami mats and the white and pink of the blossoming cherry trees (indicating springtime) provide the only brightness in an otherwise somber composition reflecting the sense of isolation and the forlorn state of mind of the nobleman.

 Kawakatwu collection, Yokohama, by 1942 or 1949;